happyhaijuan/Udacity-DSND/Introduction to data science/README.md

 - which listing has the highest price at Boston?
 - What the most important features for predicting the price of AirBnb at Boston?
-- Find positive and negative reviews based on customer's comments
+- How can find positive and negative reviews based on comments from tenant?

 ## Files Desciption